 A simple Google check will reveal centres that have negative reviews.

-- What is the minimum qualifications of the teachers hired?
+- What are the minimum qualifications of their hired teachers?

 - What are their discipline philosophies?